Frequently Asked Questions

 New smartphone

-• If you get a new phone, even if the Duo app is restored from a cloud backup, it will lose its association with your account.
-If the phone number of your new phone is the same, you can still authenticate using the phone call or SMS text option, but the push option will not work until re-activated.
+- If you get a new phone, even if the Duo app is restored from a cloud backup, it will lose its association with your account.
+If the phone number of your new phone is the same, you can still authenticate using the SMS passcode, but the verified push option will not work until re-activated.

 New basic cell phone